Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Updating the Account info

-The account information can be updated with a new EdDSA public key which invalidates all orders and off-chain requests of the account.
+The account information can be updated with a new EdDSA public key which invalidates all orders and offchain requests of the account.

 ### The party with the dual-author keys stops signing rings containing the order